-If you have any questions, contact Sharon Berrian or Eryn Russell at 850.222.9684.
+If you have any questions, contact Eryn Russell at 850.222.9684 or erussell@flcities.com.

-LEVEL ONE: SIMPLE, LOW- TO NO-COST ACTIVITIES
+LEVEL ONE: SIMPLE, LOW-TO NO-COST ACTIVITIES

 Adopt a resolution.
 Explain the importance of Florida City Government Week to residents at a council meeting, and adopt a resolution to recognize the week.
 (A sample resolution is enclosed.)